⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 What Are the Long-Term Effects of Undescended Testes?

 In most cases, the procedure has excellent results.
-Fertility after surgery for UDT is 95%, but only 70% for bilateral (involving both testes) UDT.
-The risk of testicular malignancy in patients with a history of cryptorchidism is five to 10 times greater than the normal population.
-The risk is greater for bilateral cryptorchidism and intra-abdominal testes.
+Fertility rate after surgery for a single UDT is around 90%.
+This rate of successful fertility in lower in children with an UDT on both sides (~80%) The risk of testicular malignancy in patients with a history of UDT is five to 10 times greater than the general population with descended testes.
+The risk is greater for UDT on both sides and for those with intra-abdominal testes.
+Correction of the UDT prior to puberty helps to decrease the risk of cancer.

 Make an Appointment